-TALL-1 and its Receptor BCMA: Molecular Targets for the Development of Therapies Against Autoimmune Diseases
+Tall-1 and its Receptor BCMA: Therapeutic Targets for Autoimmune Diseases

 Tech ID: 02-01

 Summary - Researchers at National Jewish Health have discovered that TALL-1, a member of the tumor necrosis factor (TNF), plays an important role in the modulation of immune responses by costimulating B lymphocyte proliferation.
 TALL-1 has been crystallized and its 3D structure resolved.
 In addition, the investigators have isolated a receptor at the surface of B lymphocytes, B cell maturation protein (BCMA), that specifically binds to TALL-1.
 Various TALL- induced genes have also been identified.
 Therefore, BCMA, the 3D structure of TALL-1and TALL-1-induced genes can constitute several target routes for the development of treatments against autoimmune diseases.

 Potential Applications - Therapy for inflammatory and immune-related diseases.